 Constraints Frequency Percentages Rank

-Pilfering 44 52.38 7^{th}
+Pilfering 44 52.38 $7^{\mathrm{th}}$

-Outbreak of Pest and disease 67 79.76 $3^{\rm rd}$
+The outbreak of Pest and disease 67 79.76 $3^{\rm rd}$

-High Feed cost 70 83.33 1^{st}
+High Feed cost 70 83.33 $1^{st}$

 Lack of fund to expand 68 80.95 $2^{\rm nd}$

-High mortality rate 35 41.67 8^{th}
+High mortality rate 35 41.67 $8^{th}$

-Unavailability of foreign feeds 25 29.76 11^{th}
+Unavailability of foreign feeds 25 29.76 $11^{\rm th}$

 Shortage of water 24 28.57 $12^{\rm th}$

 Lack of start-up capital 54 64.29 5 th

 Poor market demand 51 60.71 $6^{ ext{th}}$

-Lack of skill to manage climate issues 29 34.52 $10^{\rm th}$
+Lack of skill to manage climate issues 29 34.52 10 th

-Lack of water 31 36.90 $9^{ ext{th}}$
+Lack of water 31 36.90 9 th

-High transport cost 65 77.38 4^{th}
+High transport cost 65 77.38 4 th

 Source: Field Survey Data, 2018

 Multiple response data

-From the table above, the major constraints militating against poultry production are high feed cost (83.33%), lack of fund to expand (80.95%), outbreak of disease (79.76%), High transport cost (77.38%), and lack of start-up capital (64.29%), poor market demand (60.71%) and pilfering
+From the table above, the major constraints militating against poultry production are high feed cost (83.33%), lack of fund to expand (80.95%), outbreak of disease (79.76%), High transport cost (77.38%), and lack of start-up capital (64.29%), poor market demand (60.71%) and pilfering (52.38%).
+These implied that farmers are facing challenges that limit poultry production in the area coupled with adverse effects of climate change due to the ever-increasing average annual temperature.
+Farmers lamented that inadequate credit facilities were the major constraint in their quest towards adapting to the effect of climate change on poultry production.

+Conclusion

-(52.38%).
-This implies that farmers are facing challenges that limit poultry production in the area 163 coupled with adverse effects of climate change due to the ever increasing average annual 164 temperature.
-Farmers lament that inadequate credit facilities is a major constraint in their quest 165 towards adapting to the effect of climate change on poultry production.
-166 167 Conclusion 168 From the study, we conclude that poultry production in the study area is male dominated and the major factors affecting poultry production in the study area were farm experience, drug costs, 169 farm size and disease occurrences.
-Findings also revealed high feed cost, inadequate funds, 170 outbreak of diseases and high transportation cost as the major constraints militating against 171 poultry production in the study area.
-172 173 Recommendation The need to reduce high feed cost is absolutely imperative, the study therefore recommend that 174 the government should provide credit facilities to poultry producers to abate lack of fund and 175 176 provision of appropriate vaccines in the study area.
-177 178 References Sheep and goats transformation action plan (SAGTAP), (2012).
-Implementation Plan for 179 Livestock Transformation Action Plan.
-Federal Ministry of Agriculture and Rural 180 181 Development, Abuja, Nigeria.
-Pp 20.
-182 Ologbon, O.A.C and O.I.
-Ambali, 2012.
-Poultry enterprise combination among small scale farmers in Ogun State, Nigeria: A technical efficiency approach.
-J. Agric.
-Vet.
-Sci., 4:7-183 15.
-184 National Bureau of Statistics.
-(2014).
-Imo State Information.
-Retrieved from 185 http://nigerianstat.gov.ng/information/details/Imo.
-186 187 Okunola JO & Olofinsawe A (2007).
-Effect of extension activities on poultry production in Ondo State, South Western Nigeria.
-Agricultural Journal, 2(5): 188 559-563.
-189 190 Effiong, E. O.; Enyenihi, E. A. and A. A George, (2014).
-Analysis of farming risk among small 191 192 scale poultry farmers in etim Ekpo Local Government Area of Akwa Ibom State, Nigeria.
+From the study, we conclude that poultry production in the study area are male-dominated and the major factors affecting poultry production in the study area were farm experience, drug costs, farm size and disease occurrences.
+Findings also revealed high feed cost, inadequate funds, the outbreak of diseases and high transportation cost as the major constraints militating against poultry production in the study area.

-Nigerian Journal of Agriculture, Food and Environment 10(1): 59-64.

-194 Aladejebi O.J, Afolami C.A and Okojie L.O (2014).
-Comperative profitability of poultry 195 farming under Battery Cage and Deep Litter System in Ogun State 196 Bamiro O.M, Ajiboye B.O and Adeyonu A.G (2017).
-Technical Efficiency of Battery Cage and 197 Deep Litter System of Production in South West Nigeria 198 Adesiji I.S and Baba S.T (2013).
-Effect of climate change on poultry production in Ondo 199 State.Russian journal of agricultural and socioeconomic sciences, 2(14) 200 201 202 203 204 205
+Recommendation

+The need to reduce high feed cost was

+government should provide credit facilities to poultry producers to abate lack of fund and provision of appropriate vaccines in the study area.